 As discussed in Sections 3.6 (Botanical Resources) and 3.7 (Wildlife Resources), Honua'ula Partners, LLC will conserve portions of Honua'ula and undertake propagation of selected remnant native dry shrubland plants located on-site.
-To protect and conserve the area that contains the highest density of representative native plant species, a Native Plant Preservation Area will be established in perpetuity under a conservation easement and additional native plant conservation and protection areas also will be established.
-In total, approximately 143 acres will be set aside as Native Plant Areas to ensure the long-term genetic viability and survival of native plants.
-Further, a Conservation and Stewardship Plan sets forth proactive stewardship actions to manage the Native Plant Areas.
+To protect and conserve the area that contains the highest density of representative native plant species, a Native Plant Preservation Area will be established in perpetuity under a conservation easement and additional native plant conservation and protection areas Native Plant Conservation Areas also will be established.
+In total, approximately 143 76 acres will be set aside as Native Plant Areas to ensure the long-term genetic viability and survival of native plants.
+In addition, Honua'ula Partners, LLC will implement significant off-site measures to protect native plants and Blackburn's sphinx moth habitat and provide a net conservation benefit.
+Further, a Conservation and Stewardship Plan sets forth proactive stewardship actions to manage the Native Plant Preservation Area and Native Plant Conservation Areas.